Motorists Have Killed Three People Walking or Biking on Denver Streets in 2018

 “The tragic loss of Luis’s life has left his family devastated and heartbroken,” his obituary states.
 “His family and friends have lost a great, ambitious, loving family man which was taken before his time.”

-On March 1, Daniel Esquivel struck and killed Arlene Milner, 89, as she walked across Virginia Avenue at Shoshone Street, a residential area of Athmar Park.
+On March 1, Daniel Esquivel struck and killed Arlene Milner, 89, as she walked across West Virginia Avenue at Shoshone Street, a residential area of Athmar Park.
 Esquivel, 24, “failed to observe” Milner in an unmarked crosswalk, though he was driving his Jeep Grand Cherokee at 15 mph in a 25 mph school zone, according to the police report.

 Esquivel faces a charge of careless driving resulting in death, a misdemeanor.
 Asked if Denver PD knew why Esquivel failed to see the victim, Casillas said that information isn’t public because the case is awaiting a court date.

 “She lived a full life and touched many as a devout Catholic, wife, mother, grandmother, teacher, friend, and neighbor,” Milner’s obituary states.